The Dangers in My Heart: Anime

-In June 2023, TV Asahi announced during their end-of-year fiscal results that the anime adaptation has recorded the highest global sales for an anime program in the NUMAnimation programming block.
+In June 2023, TV Asahi announced during their end-of-year fiscal results that the anime adaptation had recorded the highest global sales for an anime program in the NUMAnimation programming block.

-The anime adaptation initially received mixed reviews from critics.
-Reviewing the first episode, Vrai Kaiser of Anime Feminist described it as mostly "harmless-to-charming school rom-com shenanigans" when Ichikawa's murder fantasies fade away, and said that they would give the series a "cautious wait-and-see" approach, saying it wasn't to their taste, comparing it to the "choppy start" of Teasing Master Takagi-san.
-Kaiser also said that after three episodes, their optimism was born out, being accurate and sweet to the age group, but that the show's handling of sex as "hit-or-miss for some audiences."
-Kaiser also argued that the series had "stumbling blocks" in the first season, but that it ends in a "really nice place" and on a "really beautiful place of feeling," and with an appealing "element of naturalness."
-However, another post on the site gave the series a "yellow flag" for some early monologues by Ichikawa, arguing they "veer too close to actual violent misogyny".

-Reviews for Anime News Network took a different perspective.
-In a Spring 2023 anime preview guide, James Beckett said that the show's premiere was "irritatingly good" and said his defenses crumbled due to the series' "relentless onslaught of cuteness," calling the series "absurdly freaking cute," but hoped that Kyotaro's pension for murder was toned down, while Rebecca Silverman said the first episode blended good humor with an expected "warm emotional undercurrent" and comedic moments, and praised the plot for being "good enough," while criticizing the character designs.
+The series has gone on to receive widespread critical acclaim for its writing, characters, emotional depth, and art style.
+In Anime News Network Spring 2023 anime preview guide, James Beckett said that the series premiere was "irritatingly good" and said his defenses crumbled due to the series' "relentless onslaught of cuteness", calling it "absurdly freaking cute", but hoped that Kyotaro's pension for murder was toned down, while Rebecca Silverman said the first episode blended good humor with an expected "warm emotional undercurrent" and comedic moments, and praised the plot for being "good enough", while criticizing the character designs.
 In contrast, Nicholas Dupree and Richard Eisenbeis were more critical.
-Dupree said the series is built upon "pure, undiluted cringe humor," noted that Ichikawa is an "uncompromisingly honest presentation of...an edgelord teenager" while noting that Yamada is "pretty charming."
-Eisenbeis said that while the story and characters make sense and the animation is fine, he said that the series made him cringe, and said while the series has a "well-written protagonist" and great coming-of-age message, he would watch if it didn't have "awkward humor."
-Later, MrAJCosplay, in a review on the same site, listed the series as one of their favorite anime in 2023, arguing that the series is a "very simple slice-of-life story," with a satisfying slow-burn romance, with every episode having some importance or dramatic weight, and said they couldn't "wait to see how much further the lovable goofballs will go."
-In another review, they praised the series "immaculate production values and a very ambient soundtrack."
+Dupree said the series was built upon "pure, undiluted cringe humor", noted that Kyotaro was an "uncompromisingly honest presentation of...an edgelord teenager" while noting that Anna was "pretty charming".
+Eisenbeis said that while the story and characters made sense and the animation was fine, he said that the series made him cringe, and said while the series had a "well-written protagonist" and great coming-of-age message, he would watch if it did not have "awkward humor".

+Later, MrAJCosplay, in a review on the same site, listed the series as one of their favorite anime in 2023, arguing that the series was a "very simple slice-of-life story", with a satisfying slow-burn romance, with every episode having some importance or dramatic weight, and said they could not "wait to see how much further the lovable goofballs will go".
+In another review, they praised the series "immaculate production values and a very ambient soundtrack".
 The anime was ranked tenth in "The Top 10 Anime of 2024" by Anime News Network.

+Reviews for Anime Feminist took a different perspective.
+Reviewing the first episode, Vrai Kaiser described it as mostly "harmless-to-charming school rom-com shenanigans" when Kyotaro's murder fantasies faded away, and said that they would give the series a "cautious wait-and-see" approach, saying it was not to their taste, comparing it to the "choppy start" of Teasing Master Takagi-san.
+After three episodes, Kaiser stated that their optimism was borne out, as the dynamic between Kyotaro and Anna was "sweet and accurate to the age group".
+However, they noted the series' handling of sex would be "hit-or-miss for some audiences".
+Kaiser also argued that the series had "stumbling blocks" in the first season, but that it ended in a "really nice place" and on a "really beautiful place of feeling", and with an appealing "element of naturalness".
+However, another post on the site gave the series a "yellow flag" for some early monologues by Kyotaro, arguing they "veer too close to actual violent misogyny".